cwinpy/cwinpy/docs/data.rst

 The :class:`~cwinpy.data.HeterodynedData` class will automatically detect an ASCII file provided it has the file extension ``.txt`` or, if it is gzipped, ``.txt.gz``.
 Any comments in the file taken from lines starting with a ``#`` or ``%`` will be stored in the object.
-The format of data required in an ASCII text file is shown for with the :class:`~cwinpy.data.HeterodynedData` API below.
+The format of data required in an ASCII text file is shown within the :class:`~cwinpy.data.HeterodynedData` API documentation below.
 Given a text file called ``data.txt``, it could either be read in as:

 .. code-block:: python